MontiCore/object-diagram/REPORT.md

 diagrams.

-2. Pretty Print the `Object Diagram` model as a `PlantUML` model.
+**2. Pretty Print the `Object Diagram` model as a `PlantUML` model.**
 1. The tool uses the [Monticore](https://monticore.github.io/monticore/) `Visitor` and `Handler` Infrastructure to iterate through the `Abstract Syntax Tree` nodes and pretty print the `PlantUML` model.
 2. Detailed Implementation can be found here: [PlantUMLODFullPrettyPrinter](src/main/java/de/monticore/PlantUMLODFullPrettyPrinter.java)

 ```
 @startuml